sugarlabs/musicblocks/guide/README.md

 As you add synthesizers, effects, and filters with the widget, blocks corresponding to your choices are added to the *Timbre* block.
 This lets you reopen the widget to fine-tune your custom timbre.

+### <a name="timbre"></a>4.9 Custom Timbres

+It records audio from microphone and gives output of blocks which correspond to sound recorded.
+Click on record button and allow microphone access to start recording sound.
+When done with recording click stop recording button.
+Currently autocoorelation is used to find out most dominant frequency present at a particular time.
+Then a note which is closest to that frequency is choosen.
+This is done from start to end of recording.
+Clicking on save, gives output of blocks corresponding to input.
+Click on clear to delete input till now and start again.
+Close is used to close the widget and Move is used to move the widget.

 ## <a name="BEYOND-MUSIC-BLOCKS"></a>Beyond Music Blocks